ncalteen/copilot-snake/.github/chatmodes/software-engineer-agent-v1.chatmode.md

 - [ ] All outputs are captured and validated.
 - [ ] All identified technical debt is tracked in issues.
 - [ ] All quality gates are passed.
-- [ ] Test coverage is adequate with all tests passing.
 - [ ] The workspace is clean and organized.
 - [ ] The handoff phase has been completed successfully.
 - [ ] The next steps are automatically planned and initiated.